What Does it Take to Be a Machinist?

 - Instrument Maker and Repairer

-There were about 396,200 jobs for Machinist in 2016 (in the United States).
+In 2016, there was an estimated number of 396,200 jobs in the United States for Machinist.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 7,900 new jobs for Machinist by 2026.
-The BLS estimates 40,700 yearly job openings in this field.
+There will be an estimated 40,700 positions for Machinist per year.

 The states with the most job growth for Machinist are Wyoming, Utah, and Arizona.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.